Torre railway station: History

-The first signal box was opened in 1883 at the London end of the northbound platform.
-This was replaced in 1921 by a new three-storey building on that platform.
+The first signal box was opened in 1883 at the London end of the northbound platform; this was replaced in 1921 by a new three-storey building on that platform.
 The original signalling used just 16 levers; the new box contained 42.

 The Great Western Railway was nationalised into British Railways on 1 January 1948.
 The buildings on the second platform were demolished in the 1960s and replaced by a simple brick-built shelter.
 Goods traffic was withdrawn on 4 December 1967.

 The signal box was auctioned early in 2021.

 Accidents and incidents

-On the afternoon of 17 June 1946 a passenger train from London Paddington station to Paignton collided with the rear of a freight train that was stationary north of Torre station.
+On the afternoon of 17 June 1946, a passenger train from London Paddington station to Paignton collided with the rear of a freight train that was stationary north of Torre station.
 The signalman had made an error in setting the line as clear and so the passenger train had been allowed to leave Kingskerswell thinking the line was clear.
 Both lines were blocked and over 3,000 passengers had to be carried by bus between Newton Abbot and Torre.

-Another collision happened on 26 April 1958 when a passenger train approaching from Newton Abbot passed through two danger signals and collided with a freight train that was shunting in the station.
+Another collision happened on 26 April 1958, when a passenger train approaching from Newton Abbot passed through two danger signals and collided with a freight train that was shunting in the station.

 Station name

-In the Torbay Council Mayoral Vision of 2008, it was proposed that this station be renamed 'Torquay Central Station', and the current Torquay Railway Station be renamed 'Torquay Seafront'; this did not materialise.
+In the Torbay Council Mayoral Vision of 2008, it was proposed that this station be renamed Torquay Central and the existing Torquay station renamed Torquay Seafront; however, this was not implemented.